the-turing-way/the-turing-way/chapters/reproducible_environments.md

 - The project is in a public location online (e.g., on GitHub)
 - The project does not require any personal or sensitive information (such as passwords)
-- The project has configuration files that specify its environment (see below for an example)
-- The project contains content designed for people to read.

 ---